From the Editors

 عبد الرحمن منصور هو الناشط في الفضاء الألكتروني الذي حدد تاريخ 25 يناير موعداً للثورة المصرية. وقد جاء وقت الحديث معه. في يونيو 2010، اقترح عبد الرحمن منصور، البالغ من العمر حينئذ 23 عاماً، على وائل غنيم إنشاء صفحة على الفيسبوك وحملة لمناهضة التعذيب تكريماً لخالد سعيد، ذلك الشاب السكندري الذي قتله الشرطة. وكان الاثنان قد عملا معاً كمديرين (أدمنز) لصفحة محمد البرادعي على الفيس بوك، وكانا على استعداد لتصعيد حملتهما الألكترونية لمستويات أعلى. وشكل المزيج المتمثل في قدرة منصور ...Keep Reading »

 AbdelRahman Mansour is the cyberactivist who set the date of 25 January for the Egyptian revolution.
 It is time for you to meet him.
-In June 2010, at twenty-three years old, AbdelRahman approached Wael Ghonim to set up a Facebook page and anti-torture campaign in honor of Khaled Said, the Alexandrian killed at the hands of police.
-The two had been working together as administrators (or admins) on Mohamed ElBaradei’s Facebook page and were ready to take their ...Keep Reading »
+In June 2010, Wael Ghonim set up the Facebook page and anti-torture campaign in honor of Khaled Said, the Alexandrian killed at the hands of police.
+Abdulrahman joined him as a co-administrator (admin) on the page three days later.
+The two had been working together on Mohamed ElBaradei’s Facebook page and were ready to take their ...Keep Reading »

 Linda Herrera, “Youth and Citizenship in the Digital Age: A View from Egypt.”
 Harvard Educational Review (Fall 2012).
 Jadaliyya (J): What made you write this article?
 Linda Herrera (LH): Schools once served as temples of citizenship education, but this is no longer the case.
 I came to the realization of the diminished role of schooling in the lives of young Egyptians during a visit to a public high school in 2006.
 I arrived at a school in the Delta in the middle of the ...Keep Reading »